ShawnGeorge03/FinLearn/docs/assign-doc.md

 - Steps:

   1. Checkout the latest changes based on the `HEAD_REF`.
   2. Login into Google Cloud Platform as the Service Account using the credentials stored in GitHub Secrets.
   3. Send Request to GCP to create a new revision of the current service based on the respective `service.yaml` file and region to be deployed which is stored in GitHub Secrets.
   4. (Only for Server Deployment) Send a Request to `/status`

-### Run Automated Tests
+### Run Deployment Tests

 After a successful deployment to GCP, a series of automated tests will run to ensure functionality and performance.
 Currently this is only for the server instance.

 - Steps:

   1. Checkout the latest changes based on the `HEAD_REF`.
   2. Create a new Directory inside the `server` folder.
   3. Setup a `Node.js 18` Environment.
   4. Install `newman` `newman-reporter-htmlextra` via npm.
-    5. Run the testcases stored in the [FinLearn Workspace](https://www.postman.com/cscc01-finlearn/workspace/finlearn/overview) on Postman using `newman` and pass the Postman API Key from GitHub Secrets.
+  5. Run the test cases stored in the [FinLearn Workspace](https://www.postman.com/cscc01-finlearn/workspace/finlearn/overview) on Postman using `newman` and pass the Postman API Key from GitHub Secrets.
-    6. Collect and Publish the Reports as Artifacts.
+  6. Collect and Publish the Deployment Reports as Artifacts.

+## Artifacts

+After the Github Action is completed there are 3 new `.zip` files that are available to be downloaded.
+An example of such can be found in the `Example Artifacts` folder.